cse12x/java-tutorial/book_source/source/2darrays.md

 A 2D or "two-dimensional" array is very similar to the arrays that we talked about in the previous section, but instead of elements of types like `int`, `double`, `String`, etc, its element type is _array_.
 In other words, a 2D array is an array where each element is a reference to _another_ array.
 This type of data structure is helpful for representing many different kinds of scenarios, such as in applications using images, graphs, and tables.

+A grid is typically represeted using columns and rows, where columns are all the elements of a vertical line of the grid and a row is all of the elements on a horizontal line of a grid.
+The same logic applies to a 2D array where a commonly used reprensetation to describe the arrays is that the outer array's indexes are the rows of the grid, and the inner arrays indexes are the columns.
+This can be seen in the 2D array representation below.

 You can access elements of a 2D array using square brackets `[]`, in the same way that we accessed elements of 1D arrays in the previous section.
 However, remember that the elements of a 2D array are arrays!
 If you want to get one of _those_ arrays' elements, you'll need to use two sets of square brackets `[][]`.
 For example, if you were dealing with a 2D array of integers `arr`, the type of the 2D array would be `int[][]` and you could access an individual `int` from the 2D array with `arr[_i_][_j_]` where `i` and `j` are the row and column index of the element we wanted.
 ```
 [[0 , 1 , 2 , 3 , 4],